-It is also worth noting that the argument presented in this paper works strictly in the limit $N\to\infty$, and fails for any finite value of $N$, where maverick states are in the majority.
-Thus the statistical behaviour of the finite system does not approach that of the infinite system continuously.
-To fully account for Born's rule, we must assume that our universe contains infinitely many degrees of freedom (rather than some arbitrarily large number, as is normally done).
+To fully account for Born's rule implicitly assumes that our universe contains infinitely many degrees of freedom (rather than some arbitrarily large number, as is often done).
 While this does not seem to be an overly objectionable assumption to us, we can turn this reasoning around and view Born's rule instead as an experimental validation of this possibility.
-That is, the absence of maverick states supports the idea that the universe contains infinitely many degrees of freedom, and assuming physical bounds on thermodynamic entropy~\cite{Bekenstein1981}, is therefore of infinite extent.
+That is, the observation of Born's rule supports the idea that the universe contains infinitely many degrees of freedom, and assuming physical bounds on thermodynamic entropy~\cite{Bekenstein1981}, is therefore of infinite extent.

 Finally, while the present analysis applies to infinite product-state preparations, the fate of Born's rule in highly entangled or critical phases remains an open question.
 Precisely which structural features, such as isotropy or ergodicity, the emergence of Born's rule hinges upon is a subject for future work.